Akron RubberDucks: History

-1923-1996

 The franchise began as the Binghamton Triplets, a charter member of the New York–Penn League in 1923.
 They played in Binghamton, New York, at Johnson Field, winning 10 titles over their 46 seasons.
-After the 1968 season, Boston businessman John Alevizos acquired the franchise and moved it to Gill Stadium in Manchester, Massachusetts to become the Manchester Yankees.
+After the 1968 season, Boston businessman John Alevizos acquired the franchise and moved it to Gill Stadium in Manchester, New Hampshire, to become the Manchester Yankees.
 After three seasons in Manchester, the franchise then relocated to West Haven, Connecticut, under new ownership, and became the West Haven Yankees, playing at Quigley Stadium.
 In West Haven, the franchise won four Eastern League titles in eight seasons.
-After the 1979 season, the franchise then moved to Lynn, Massachusetts to become the Lynn Sailors, playing at Fraser Field.
+After the 1979 season, the franchise then moved to Lynn, Massachusetts, to become the Lynn Sailors, playing at Fraser Field.

 In 1981, Mike Agganis purchased the team for $48,000.
 For the 1983 season, the team rebranded as the Pirates, due to their one-year affiliation with the Pittsburgh Pirates.
-After the 1983 season, the franchise moved to Burlington, Vermont and became the Vermont Reds, playing at Centennial Field.
+After the 1983 season, the franchise moved to Burlington, Vermont, and became the Vermont Reds, playing at Centennial Field.
 As the Reds, the franchise won three more Eastern League titles in five seasons.
 In 1988, they were known as the Vermont Mariners, again due to a change in their major league affiliate.
 After the 1988 season, the franchise moved to Canton, Ohio.
 It became the Canton–Akron Indians, playing at newly opened Thurman Munson Memorial Stadium and changing affiliation to the Cleveland Indians, an affiliation they would keep for years to come.